Skip advert

 The 1970s was a great decade for supercars, superminis and everything in between - here are our definitive favourites

-The post-war automotive industry was full of spectacular growth, innovation and financial success.
+The post-war automotive industry was defined by spectacular growth, innovation and financial success.
 British, European and American car companies were vital cogs in helping to kickstart economies and achieve renewed prosperity - employing thousands of workers and achieving enormous sales, both at home and through exporting abroad.

 The 1970s was also a decade of uncertainty for the American car industry, too.
 The 1973 oil crisis led to the decline of muscle cars as customers began looking for more fuel efficient alternatives.